 The Accounts and Audit (England) Regulations 2015 and the Public Sector Internal Audit Standards (PSIAS) require the Council to undertake a review of the effectiveness of its Internal Audit function and to report the results in the Annual Governance Statement.
-Harrow was due to undergo an external peer review in 2021/22 however all such reviews remained suspended at that time due to the pandemic.
-The external review is now planned for later in 2024.
-Because of this we are not fully compliant with the requirements of PSIAS.
-We continue to undertake self- assessments which supports the view that, as in previous years, the Council has effective arrangements in place for the provision of its Internal Audit Service.
+Harrow was due to undergo an external peer review in 2021/22 however all such reviews remained suspended at that time due to the pandemic, as a result the Council was not fully compliant with the requirements of the PSIAS.
+In January 2025 the PSIAS were superseded by the Global Internal Audit Standards (GIAS).
+We will seek to be part of the first tranche of external reviews when they are organised, this is expected to start in 2026.
+We continue to undertake self-assessments which supports the view that, as in previous years, the Council has effective arrangements in place for the provision of its Internal Audit Service.